NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

 ---
-name: Things we understand
+name: Things I want to know
-about: Add one item for each thing you learned keep to max of 255 characters
+about: Describe this issue template's purpose here.
-title: "[Things I Learned]"
+title: ''
-labels: Things we understand
+labels: Things we want to know
 assignees: aaa373373

 ---